Transient ischemic attack

-Your doctor may do other tests to check for high blood pressure, heart disease, diabetes, high cholesterol, and other causes of, and risk factors for TIAs or stroke.
+Your doctor may do other tests to check for high blood pressure, heart disease including an irregular heartbeat, diabetes, high cholesterol, and other causes of, and risk factors for TIAs or stroke.
 You may have an EEG test to make sure your symptoms are not due to a seizure.

-If you have had a TIA within the last 48 hours, you will likely be admitted to the hospital so that doctors can search for the cause and observe you.
+If you have had a TIA within the last 48 hours, you will likely be admitted to the hospital so that doctors can search for the cause and monitor you.

 High blood pressure, heart disease, diabetes, high cholesterol, and blood disorders will be treated as needed.
 You will be encouraged to make lifestyle changes to reduce your risk of further symptoms.
 Changes include quitting smoking, exercising more, and eating healthier foods.

 You may receive blood thinners, such as aspirin, heparin, warfarin (Coumadin), or direct acting oral anticoagulants (DOACs) to reduce blood clotting.
 Some people who have blocked neck arteries may need surgery (carotid endarterectomy).
 If you have an irregular heartbeat (atrial fibrillation) or other heart problems, you will be treated to avoid future complications.

 TIAs do not cause lasting damage to the brain.